zamanianlab/ZamanianLabDocs/docs/index.md

 ## Updating

 This resource is by nature an open, living, and collaborative document.
 We are using [MkDocs](https://www.mkdocs.org/) as our site generator which uses a simply structured GitHub repository that includes Markdown files as the documentation and a few ancillary files to help in generation.
 You will need to have your own [GitHub](https://github.com/) account and will need to be a member of the [@zamanianlab](https://github.com/orgs/zamanianlab/dashboard) organization in order to gain editing privileges.
-To edit this document, please follow the instructions in the [Editing](editing.md) page.
+To edit this document, please follow the instructions below.

 1. Install MkDocs and the [Material](https://squidfunk.github.io/mkdocs-material/) theme